BA, MA, PhD

 MA Film Practice offers you the chance to develop your independent practice, specialist prowess and creative potential within a unique filmmaking culture, which is supported by experienced and active practitioners and researchers within a well resourced environment.

 This course is part of Bournemouth Film School, along with BA (Hons) Film Production, MA Animation Production, BA (Hons) Animation Production, as well as BA (Hons) Visual Effects (VFX) for Film and Television.
-Together we make up the largest film school outside of London and makes for a unique learning environment.
+Together we make up the largest film school outside of London and make for a unique learning environment.

 MA Film Practice offers a unique learning environment that affords access to industry standard technical resources and support.
 It is driven and inspired by a broad and diverse understanding of film cultures.
 Its practice based research ethos offers distinctive, exciting and challenging opportunities.